Fieldbus encoder - Revolutions translated into speed and position

 - Robust design with aluminium housing

 - Up to 50 rpm

 Dual output fieldbus encoder for ATEX zone 1

-The EXAG dual output fieldbus encoder is intended for use in the oil and gas industry, ATEX Zone 1 with the possibility of feedback to various devices.
-The EXAG fieldbus encoder with dual output has both an incremental and an absolute output and is compatible with one of the fieldbuses: Profibus, DeviceNet or CANopen.
+The EXAG dual output fieldbus encoder is intended for use in the oil and gas industry, ATEX Zone 1 with the possibility of feedback to different devices.
+The EXAG dual output fieldbus encoder has both incremental and absolute output and is compatible with one of the fieldbuses: Profibus, DeviceNet or CANopen.

-The dual output encoder has a resolution up to 30 bits multi-turn and an incremental resolution up to 8192 pulses per revolution.
+The dual output encoder has a resolution of up to 30 bits multi-turn and an incremental resolution of up to 8192 pulses per revolution.
 Read more about EXAG dual output encoder.
-Read more about EXAG fieldbus encoder.

 - Fieldbus interface: Profibus simultaneously with incremental output

 - Up to 8192 pulses per revolution (incremental)